 So, you’ve graduated to the big leagues ―to the pinnacle of label printing―into the world of thermal transfer printing?
 Your laboratory labeling challenges have exceeded the capabilities of the lowly laser printer and even the constrictions of direct thermal printing, eh?

-You really need durable labels and know that these other technologies will simply not do the job.
+You need really durable labels—these other technologies will simply not do the job.
 While you totally get the strengths and specifications of a thermal transfer printer, you may be at sea about the ribbon thing.
 Let’s start with a little primer:

 WAX RIBBONS are typically for printing on matte or semi-gloss paper labels used on tubes and patient files.
 Here the labels can survive without smudging for many years.
 However, the labels should be kept dry, must not be abraded or subjected to chemicals/oil—all of which could melt the wax image.

 WAX/RESIN RIBBONS are specially blended to produce a finer image on papers and many synthetic films.
 You can get more scratch, abrasion and moisture resistance than with wax ribbons.
-In fact, some wax/resin formulas―well-matched to specific label stocks―even offer chemical resistance.
-Since many lab label applications require durable, yet flexible labels (typically made of polypropylene and other polyofins), wax/resin ribbons are very popular.
+In fact, some wax/resin formulas―well-matched to specific label materials―even offer chemical resistance.
+Since many labs require durable, yet flexible labels (typically made of polypropylene and other polyolefins ), wax/resin ribbons are very popular.

-The choice of what thermal transfer printing ribbon to use depends on your application and investment dollars.
-If a multiple-choice quiz always threw you into a panic, call us at 800.535.6987.
+The choice of what thermal transfer printing ribbon to use depends on your lab needs and investment dollars.
+If a multiple-choice quiz always throws you into a panic, call us at 800.535.6987.
 When in doubt, shout!
-(If you prefer, you can always email us: LabelExperts@eiminc.com) We’ll calm you down and get you on the right track.
+(If you prefer, you can always email us: LabelExperts@eiminc.com or fill out this form.)
+We’ll calm you down and get you on the right track.